spaceconcordia/rocketry-performance/documentation/drag_model.md

 Where A = $-1 \times 10^{14}$, B = $1 \times 10^{-10}$, C = $3 \times 10^{-8}$, and D = $3 \times 10^-6$.

-With the critical and actual Reynold's Numbers determined, the *Uncorrected Skin Friction Drag Coefficient* can now be conditionally determined
+With the critical and actual Reynolds Numbers determined, the *Uncorrected Skin Friction Drag Coefficient* can now be conditionally determined

 \begin{equation}
 C_{sk_{uncorrected}} =